 We continue with the schema integration by integrating the WS-Context Schema with the newly constructed ExtendedUDDI&Glue Schema.
-In the schema-matching step, we find the following mapping is between (ExtendedUDDI&Glue).businessEntity, mappings: First (ExtendedUDDI&Glue).site and WS-Context.sessionEntity: The businessEntity is used to aggregate one-to-many services and sites managed by the same people.
-The site entity aggregates grid resources, including services, computing, and storage elements.
-The sessionEntity is used to aggregate session services participating in a session.
-Therefore, businessEntity and site (from ExtendedUDDI&Glue schema) can be considered to be matching concepts with the sessionEntity (from WS-Context schema), as their intentional domains are similar.
-The cardinality between these entities differs, as the businessEntity may contain one-to-many sessionEntities.
+In the schema-matching step, we find the following mappings: First mapping is between (ExtendedUDDI&Glue).businessEntity, (ExtendedUDDI&Glue).site and WS-Context.sessionEntity: The businessEntity is used to aggregate one-to-many services and sites managed by the same people.
+The site entity aggregates grid resources including services, computing and storage elements.
+The sessionEntity is used to aggregate session services participating to a session.
+Therefore, businessEntity and site (from ExtendedUDDI&Glue schema) can be considered as matching concepts with the sessionEntity (from WS-Context schema) as their intentional domains are similar.
+The cardinality between these entities differs, as the businessEntity may contain one to may sessionEntities.
 The site entity also may contain one-to-many sessionEntities.
-The second mapping is between: (ExtendedUDDI&Glue).service and WS-Context.sessionService: These entities are equivalent, as the intentional domains that they represent are the same.
+The second mapping is between: (ExtendedUDDI&Glue). service and WS-Context.sessionService: These entities are equivalent as the intentional domains that they represent are the same.
 The cardinality between these entities is also the same.
-In the integrated schema, we unify these entities as a service entity.
+In the integrated schema, we unify these entities as service entity.
 The third mapping is between (ExtendedUDDI&Glue).metadata and WS-Context.context: These entities are equivalent as the intentional domains that they represent are the same.
 The cardinality between these entities is also the same.
-In the integrated schema, we unify these entities as a metadata entity.
-Finally, we merge the two schemas based on the mappings that we identified and create a unified schema (see Figure 5 for illustration) that integrates the Extended UDDI, WS-Context, and Glue Schemas.
+In the integrated schema, we unify these entities as metadata entity.
+Finally, we merge the two schemas based on the mappings that we identified and create a unified schema (see Figure 9 for illustration) that integrates the Extended UDDI, WS-Context and Glue Schemas.

-The Unified Schema captures both interaction-dependent and interaction-independent information associated with Grid/Web Services.
+The Unified Schema captures both interaction-dependent and interaction-independent information associated to Grid/Web Services.
 The Unified Schema unifies matching and disjoint entities of different schemas.

-Figure 5 Unified Schema
+Figure 9 Unified Schema

-As illustrated in Figure 5, it is comprised of the following entities: businessEntity, sessionEntity, site. service, computingElement, storageElement, bindingTemplate, metadata, tModel, publisherAssertions.
-A businessEntity describes a party that publishes information about a session (i.e. service activity), site, or service.
+As illustrated in Figure 9, it is comprised of the following entities: businessEntity, sessionEntity, site, service, computingElement, storageElement, bindingTemplate, metadata, tModel, publisherAssertions.
+A businessEntity describes a party who publishes information about a session (in other words service activity), site or service.
 The publisherAssertions entity defines the relationship between the two businessEntities.
 The sessionEntity describes information about a service activity that takes place.
 A sessionEntity may contain one-to-many service and metadata entities.
-The site entity describes information about services, their sessions, and the resources installed and is managed by the same people.
-The site entity may contain information about Grid resources, such as services, computingElements, and storageElements.
+The site entity describes information about services, their sessions and resources installed and managed by the same people.
+The site entity may contain information about Grid resources, such as services, computingElements and storageElements.
 The service entity provides descriptive information about a Grid/Web Service family.
 It may contain one-to-many bindingTemplate entities that define the technical information about a service end-point.
-A bindingTemplate entity contains references to tModel that define descriptions of specifications for service end-points.
+A bindingTemplate entity contains references to tModel that defines descriptions of specifications for service end-points.
 The service entity may also have one-to-many metadata attached to it.
 A metadata contains information about both interaction-dependent, interaction-independent metadata and service data associated to Grid/Web Services.
-A metadata entity describes the information pieces associated with services, sites, or sessions as (name, value) pairs.
+A metadata entity describes the information pieces associated to services or sites or sessions as (name, value) pairs.

-The Unified Schema XML API: To facilitate testing of the federation capability, we introduce a limited Query/Publish XML API that can be carried out on the instances of the Unified Schema.
+The Unified Schema XML API: To facilitate testing of the federation capability, we introduce a limited Query/Publish XML API that can be carried out on the instances of the parts of the Unified Schema.
+We can group the Unified Schema XML API under two categories: Publish and Inquiry.